a-dumas/CSC-212-Final/README.md

     $g++ -std=c++11 -Wall main.cpp KMP.cpp Bmoore.cpp BruteForce.cpp -o main
     $./main

   Follow the prompts in the command line to select what input type and which algorithm to use.
-The easy to read output file will bold every instance of the searched word, where the command line will output the index at which every full match occurs.
+The easy to read output file will bold every instance of the searched word, where the command line will output the index at which every match occurs.

 (put in image)